it-all/Spaghettify/README.md

  - postgres=# create database mydbname with owner mydbname;
  - ~$ psql -U mydbname < /path/to/spaghettify.postgres.sql

-Copy Src/config/env-sample.php to Src/config/env.php and edit database info and other fields as necessary
+Copy Src/config/env-sample.php to Src/config/env.php and edit database info and other fields as necessary.

-Create a web server (default is Apache w/ .htaccess in Src/public) and point it to Src/public
+Create a local site with root dir Src/public (default web server is Apache w/ .htaccess in Src/public).

+Browse to it.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
-The initial username / password = owner / ownerownerowner
+The initial username / password = owner / ownerownerowner.

 FEATURES